MILITARY RADAR TARGET/WEATHER BALLOON DEMOS

 San Francisco/Oakland, CA, July 9

 The San Francisco Examiner showed a radar target used by the local weather services twice a day in Oakland.
 The pictured target was not the ML-307 variety used by Mogul, but another style, also used in the Navy Atlanta demo.
 From the accompanying story, however, the civilian weather expert pictured with the target was obviously also familiar with the ML-307, referring to its hexagonal or star shape.
 As in Seattle and elsewhere, radar targets of various types were clearly familiar to civilian weather people and used by civilian weather services.
 The expert also opined that this type target might very well explain many saucer reports.
 The article further debunked saucers as mistaken weather balloon sightings by referring to a local weather balloon launched the previous evening reported by many people.
 While there is no obvious indication that the military had a hand in the Examiner photo, the main story on the Roswell incident has the skeptical Examiner reporter calling Gen. Ramey in Fort Worth within about an hour of the crashed-disk press release, and Ramey describing a weather balloon and radar reflector to him.
 The Examiner claimed to be the first ones to contact Ramey and to get the "real" story out.
-This was an important story, and indicates that Ramey already had the weather balloon/radar target story in place a good two hours before it was officially announced and before the actual debris even arrived at Fort Worth [Click here for story].
+This was an important story, and indicates that Ramey already had the weather balloon/radar target story in place a good two hours before it was officially announced and before the actual debris even arrived at Fort Worth.
+[Click here for story].
 This is also in precise agreement with the Ramey memo, which states that the next press release on Roswell would be of weather balloons and recommends the use of RAWIN target demonstrations to firm up the explanation.

 Princeton, New Jersey, July 12